-In addition, if the Exposure Meter option is turned on through screen 5 of the Custom menu, the camera will show the shutter speed and aperture settings in two moving strips, as seen in Figure 3-17.
+In addition, if the Exposure Meter option is turned on through screen 6 of the Custom menu, the camera will show the shutter speed and aperture settings in two moving strips, as seen in Figure 3-17.
 Program Shift is not available when recording motion pictures or 4K photos, or when using the Post Focus feature.

 Figure 3-17.
-Program Shift with Exposure Meter Option in Use
+Exposure Meter Display for Program Shift

-With Program mode, as with Intelligent Auto mode, the camera will select both the shutter speed and the aperture.
+With Program mode, as with Intelligent Auto mode, the camera selects both the shutter speed and the aperture.
 However, unlike Intelligent Auto mode, with Program mode you can control many settings besides shutter speed and aperture.
 You don't have to make a lot of decisions if you don't want to, however, because the camera will make reasonable choices for you as defaults.